Ernest Thompson Seton: Scouting

 Seton met Scouting's founder, Lord Baden-Powell, in 1906.
 Baden-Powell had read Seton's book The Birch Bark Roll of the Woodcraft Indians and was greatly intrigued by it.
 The pair met and shared ideas.
 Baden-Powell went on to found the Scouting movement worldwide and Seton became the president of the committee that founded the Boy Scouts of America (BSA) and was its first (and only) Chief Scout.
 Seton's Woodcraft Indians (a youth organization) combined with the early attempts at Scouting from the YMCA and other organizations and with Daniel Carter Beard's Sons of Daniel Boone, to form the BSA.
 The work of Seton and Beard is in large part the basis of the Traditional Scouting movement.

 Seton served as Chief Scout of the BSA from 1910 to 1915 and incorporated what he believed to be American Indian elements into the traditions of the BSA.
 He had significant personality and philosophical clashes with Beard and James E. West.
+In August 1910, Seton organized and led the program at the BSA's first encampment at Silver Bay on Lake George in New York, where youth groups from across the country gathered under his direct supervision; a retrospective account described the first American scouts as organized "as an outgrowth of Seton's Indians."
+That same summer he visited Adirondack Camp for Boys, founded by Dr. Elias G. Brown, on Lake George.

 In addition to disputes about the content of Seton's contributions to the Boy Scout Handbook, conflicts also arose about the suffragist activities of his wife, Grace Gallatin Seton Thompson, and his British citizenship.
 The citizenship issue arose partly because of his high position within the BSA and the federal charter West was attempting to obtain for the BSA requiring its board members to be United States citizens.
 Seton drafted his written resignation on January 29, 1915, but did not send it to the BSA until May.
 The position of Chief Scout was eliminated and the position "Chief Scout Executive" was taken on by James West.
 In 1931, Seton became a United States citizen.